Win the Digital Shelf — watch the on-demand webinar on share of shelf & pricing intelligence · 17 min

 3. Choose Your Analysis Engine:

-• Vendor Route: Evaluate sentiment analysis and emotion tracking providers.
+• Vendor Route: Perform consumer sentiment analysis and emotion tracking providers.
 Key criteria: Accuracy (ask for demos with your data), language coverage, real-time capabilities, aspect-based analysis, API reliability & speed, cost.
 Popular choices include 42Signals’ voice of customer analytics feature.

 Learn what Customers Truly Feel about your Products